VasilisDragon/TC-CNC-AI-TP/docs/TRAINING_GUI.md

 | **Open Models Folder**           | Opens `TrainingManager::modelsRoot()` in the OS explorer                  | `MainWindow::openModelsFolder`           |
 | **Open Datasets Folder**         | Opens `TrainingManager::datasetsRoot()`                                   | `MainWindow::openDatasetsFolder`         |

 Actions stay disabled until the environment is marked ready (`training/envReady` via `EnvManager::persistStatus`), preventing accidental execution.
-If the user toggles “CPU-only” in the environment dock, the New Model wizard will automatically hide the GPU option—no more pretending your laptop 3050 is a data center card.
+If the user toggles "CPU-only" in the environment dock, the New Model wizard will automatically hide the GPU option-no more pretending your laptop 3050 is a data center card.

 ![TODO - Training Menu Callouts](images/training_menu_callouts.png)